Skip to main content

 Chest x-ray

-A chest x-ray is an x-ray of the lungs.
 An x-ray is a type of high-energy radiation that can go through the body onto film, making a picture of areas inside the body.
+A chest x-ray is one that makes pictures of the lungs.

 Immunohistochemistry

-Immunohistochemistry uses antibodies to check for certain antigens (markers) in a sample of a patient’s tissue.
+Immunohistochemistry uses antibodies to check for certain antigens (markers) in a sample of a patient's tissue.
 The antibodies are usually linked to an enzyme or a fluorescent dye.
 After the antibodies bind to a specific antigen in the tissue sample, the enzyme or dye is activated, and the antigen can then be seen under a microscope.
-This type of test is used to help diagnose cancer, and to help tell one type of cancer from another type of cancer.
+This type of test is used to help diagnose cancer and to help tell one type of cancer from another type.

 Getting a second opinion

-You may want to get a second opinion to confirm your child’s diagnosis and treatment plan.
-If you seek a second opinion, you will need to get important medical test results and reports from the first doctor to share with the second doctor.
+You may want to get a second opinion to confirm your child's diagnosis and treatment plan.
+If you seek a second opinion, you will need to get medical test results and reports from the first doctor to share with the second doctor.
 The second doctor will review the pathology report, slides, and scans before giving a recommendation.
-They may agree with the first doctor, suggest changes or another approach, or provide more information about your child’s cancer.
+This doctor may agree with the first doctor, suggest changes to the treatment plan, or provide more information about your child's cancer.

-To learn more about choosing a doctor and getting a second opinion, see Finding Cancer Care.
-You can contact NCI’s Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
-For questions you might want to ask at your appointments, see Questions to Ask Your Doctor.
+To learn more about choosing a doctor and getting a second opinion, visit Finding Cancer Care.
+You can contact NCI's Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
+For questions you might want to ask at your child's appointments, visit Questions to Ask Your Doctor.

 Prognostic factors for infantile choriocarcinoma of the liver

-The prognosis for infantile choriocarcinoma of the liver depends on the following:
+The prognosis for infantile choriocarcinoma of the liver depends on:

 • the size of the tumor